CHARLESTON, SOUTH CAROLINA 4 DAYS.

 A grand hotel with crystal chandeliers and a Georgian staircase.
 Highlights: a rooftop saltwater pool, fine dining, and live jazz.
 Guests note its prime location and exceptional service despite some aging features.

-• Take a City Bus Tour for a overall introduction. <Learn more>
+• Take a City Bus Tour for an overall introduction. <Learn more>

-• 🐠 South Carolina Aquarium - excellent exhibit and enjoyable for all ages. <directions>
+• 🐠 South Carolina Aquarium - excellent exhibits and enjoyable for all ages. <directions>

 • A cruise around the harbor is a great way to see the city.
 Adventure Harbor Tours offers boat rides around the bay and to various attractions just out of town.